oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

 1. The attacker can initiate the flow and manipulate the context of an authorization request.
     E.g., the attacker can obtain a QR code or user code, or can request an authentication/authorization decision from the user.
 2. The interaction between the Consumption Device and Authorization Device is unauthenticated.
-    E.g., it is left to the user to decide if the QR code, user code or authentication request is being presented in a legitimate context.
+    I.e., it is left to the user to decide if the QR code, user code, or authentication request is being presented in a legitimate context.

 A number of protocols that have been standardized, or are in the process of being standardized that share these characteristics include: